Discover how easy it is to gain control of your life again

 The air we breathe is comprised of 78% nitrogen, 21% oxygen, and 1% other gases in small amounts.
 An Inogen concentrator removes the nitrogen from the surrounding air by passing it through a section of the unit called a sieve bed.
 The result is approximately 90% pure oxygen.
 This medical grade oxygen is supplied to the oxygen user through a nasal cannula.

 Over time, the sieve bed loses some of its ability to remove nitrogen from the air.
 For some concentrators, this can occur as quickly as a few months after you start using it.
-The Inogen One G3 has a long expected sieve bed life of 18 months to 2 years, depending on how it is used and the environmental conditions in which you live.
+The life of the (sieve) columns is guided by the “replace columns” alarm and is typically within a year.

 The sieve beds are contained in two metal columns that fit into the bottom of the Inogen One G3.
 When the sieve beds become saturated, a message will appear on your unit to indicate that they need to be replaced.
+Sieve columns should be changed within 30 days upon notification from the unit.
 Replacement columns ordered from Inogen will arrive at your doorstep in a couple of days.
 Until then, you can continue to use the concentrator.

 The columns are sealed, making them clean and easy to replace.
 A simple tool is included to assist those who may have stiffness or limited movement of the hands.
 Used columns can be safely deposited in the trash with no harmful effects on the environment.